ImmuneDynamics/ImmuneDynamics.github.io/research/research.md

 ---
 layout: research2
-title: Research overview
+title: Research - Dingle-cell systems immunology of inflammation and infectious disease
 permalink: /research/
 ---

 ---

+**Background**:

+_SCSI_

+- inflammation and infectious disease
+- immunopathology in particular
+- investigation of the immune response at the single cell level is critical to elucidating the mechanistic drivers of health and disease

+_TECH_

+- the expansion of high-dimensional cytometry, single-cell, and imaging technologies has lead to a significant shift in our approach to analysing immunological data.

+_DATA_

-**Background**: the expansion of high-dimensional cytometry, single-cell, and imaging technologies has lead to a significant shift in our approach to analysing immunological data.
-As the size and complexity of high-dimensional cytometry data continue to expand, comprehensive, scalable, and methodical computational analysis approaches are essential.
-Yet, contemporary clustering and dimensionality reduction tools alone are insufficient to analyze or reproduce analyses across large numbers of samples, batches, or experiments.
-Moreover, approaches that allow for the integration of data across batches or experiments are not well incorporated into computational toolkits to allow for streamlined workflows, nor are approaches to analyse time-series data.
+- As the size and complexity of high-dimensional cytometry data continue to expand, comprehensive, scalable, and methodical computational analysis approaches are essential.
+- Yet, contemporary clustering and dimensionality reduction tools alone are insufficient to analyze or reproduce analyses across large numbers of samples, batches, or experiments.
+- Moreover, approaches that allow for the integration of data across batches or experiments are not well incorporated into computational toolkits to allow for streamlined workflows, nor are approaches to analyse time-series data.

+--> something about capacity to contribute to, or utilise, single-cell atlas datasets, such as those developed by the HCA, HubMap, and LifeTime.

+**Our work**:

-**Our work**: resulting from a seed funding grant from the [Marie Bashir Institute for Infectious Diseases and Biosecurity](https://www.sydney.edu.au/marie-bashir-institute/), we established the the [Immune Dynamics team](https://immunedynamics.io/team), a multi-disciplinary collaboration between the [Sydney Cytometry Facility](https://sydneycytometry.org.au/) and multiple [research and technology labs](https://immunedynamics.io/team) at the University of Sydney, to address these challenges.
-Our team integrates expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science.
-Collectively, our work is focused on the development of various [high-dimensional cytometry, single-cell, and imaging methods](), as well as [advanced computational analysis approaches](), to address challenges in modern single-cell and imaging sciences.
-With our collaborators, we apply these approaches to comprehensively map dynamic immune responses at the single-cell level over time and across multiple biological tissues, seeking to reveal key mediators of inflammation and immunity.
-In particular, we apply these approaches to the study of immunology and infectious disease, including emerging pathogens such as [SARS-CoV-2 and COVID-19](https://tomashhurst.github.io/research/#application-to-disease), [Zika virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis, and [West Nile virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis.
-We then explore how these datasets, technologies, and analysis methdologies may contribute to, or benefit from, efforts such as the [Human Cell Atlas (HCA)](http://humancellatlas.org/).
+Initiated through a seed grant from the [Marie Bashir Institute for Infectious Diseases and Biosecurity](https://www.sydney.edu.au/marie-bashir-institute/), we established the the [Immune Dynamics team](https://immunedynamics.io/team), a multi-disciplinary collaboration between multiple [research and technology labs](https://immunedynamics.io/team) at the University of Sydney; integrating expertise in immunology, infectious disease, single-cell & imaging technologies, computational biology, and data science.
+Our team seeks to comprehensively map dynamic immune repsonses at the single cell level, over time, in various inflammatory and infectious diseases.
+Through the development of novel [single-cell and imaging methods](), as well as [advanced computational analysis approaches](), we seek to address key challenges in the single-cell study of inflammation, and develop single-cell 'atlases' that may be leveraged to reveal the key mediators of health and disease, as part of larger efforts such as the [Human Cell Atlas]() project.
+Our team has a particular interest in the study of emerging pathogens, such as [SARS-CoV-2 and COVID-19](https://tomashhurst.github.io/research/#application-to-disease), [Zika virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis, and [West Nile virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis.

-Below we describe areas of research.
+Below we detail our specific areas of research and development.
 More information on the research interests of our individual members can be found on the [team](https://immunedynamics.io/team/) page.

 ## Single-cell systems immunology of inflammation and infectious disease